 After looking at all the reasons why companies fail to execute regression testing effectively, let’s walk through the right ways of executing regression testing.

 The only way to do it is, to prepare an effective strategy for regression testing.

-Smoke testing involves an early testing of the application in order to understand whether the current working of the application is up to the mark without going into deeper levels of testing.
+Smoke testing involves early testing of the application in order to understand whether the current working of the application is up to the mark without going into deeper levels of testing.

 Sanity testing being a part of regression testing involves a few areas of the application to be tested.

 Here, the smoke/sanity test cases can be created in advance and can be edited as and when required based on the features & functionalities of the application.
-This is because the agenda here is to test the application under the normal conditions and not to find bugs.
+This is because the agenda here is to test the application under normal conditions and not to find bugs.
 If automation is used, it saves a lot of our time & efforts.

 Regression testing ensures that a new change in the existing application does not break its bug-free application functionality.
-As discussed earlier, the new changes of the application bring changes to the test cases as well.
+As discussed earlier, the new changes in the application bring changes to the test cases as well.